petiatgithub/quantum-hackaton-2025-destroyers/README.md

 ### Your Task: Implementing the Compiler

-Your task is to design and implement a compiler that translates the Quantum Fourier Transform (QFT) circuit for 8 qubits into a sequence of ion positions and gate operations that adhere to the rules of the Penning trap architecture.
+Your task is to design and implement a compiler that translates the Quantum Fourier Transform (QFT) circuit for 8 qubits into a sequence of ion positions and gate operations that adhere to the trap architecture and physical constraints.
 Specifically, your compiler should:

 0. **Installation**: